kuhn-ruess/cmdbsyncer-docs/docs/cmdb/index.md

 The command only adds templates to matching hosts, it never removes an assignment — use the **Re-sync assignments on hosts** action for that.

+### Merged attributes

+By default a field only fills a gap: a value the host carries itself wins, and if several templates provide the same field the first one wins and the others are dropped.

+For attributes that are really lists — contact groups, tags, service lists — that is the wrong rule.
+List them under **Configuration** → **System Config** → **Merged attributes**, one attribute key per entry.
+Such an attribute is then collected from every template the host carries, comma separated, and appended to the host's own value.

+Example with `contact_groups` listed as merged: a host carries the templates `base` (`contact_groups = ops`), `db` (`contact_groups = dba`) and `net` (`contact_groups = net`) and exports `contact_groups = ops,dba,net`.
+Without
+the entry it exports `contact_groups = ops`.

+The list is kept centrally on purpose: whether an attribute is a list is a property of the attribute, so no template edit can change how another template behaves.
+Values that are already comma-separated lists keep their order and duplicates are dropped, so the same entry in two templates does not show up twice.
+Changing the list clears the host attribute caches.

 ### Jinja in template values

 Field values on a template can use Jinja and reference the host's labels,